 Global Variables

-- if we want to use a particular variable in other function
+- if we want to use a particular variable in another function.

 - In this code, we have declared num as a global variable.

-- Changes made by any function on this variables will be observed by other functions too.
+- Changes made by any function on these variables will be observed by other functions too.

-- for example, if any function sets the value of the num to ’10’ then other functions using num will also have num value as ’10’.
+- For example, if any function sets the value of the num to ’10’, then other functions using num will also have the num value of ’10’.

 Explaining function: